flatline01/asteroids_neows/readme.md

 Not sure how to derive this.

+We will be deploying with the react app in dev mode.

+## To Do
+* More styling.
+Esp Mobile.
+* more text formatting
+* finish sorting buttons
+* add date setting

 ## Assignment

 Using any framework, resources, libraries, etc you'd like to use, we would like